d2l-ai/d2l-en/chapter_convolutional-modern/alexnet.md

 Thus, rather than training *end-to-end* (pixel to classification) systems, classical pipelines looked more like this:

 1. Obtain an interesting dataset.
 In the early days, these datasets required expensive sensors.
-For instance, the [Apple QuickTake 100](https://en.wikipedia.org/wiki/Apple_QuickTake) of 1994 sported a whopping 0.3 Megapixel (VGA) resolution, capable of storing up to 8 images, all for the price of \$1,000.
+For instance, the [Apple QuickTake 100](https://en.wikipedia.org/wiki/Apple_QuickTake) of 1994 sported a whopping 0.3 megapixel (VGA) resolution, capable of storing up to 8 images, all for the price of \$1000.
-1. Preprocess the dataset with hand-crafted features based on some knowledge of optics, geometry, other analytic tools, and occasionally on the serendipitous discoveries of lucky graduate students.
+1. Preprocess the dataset with hand-crafted features based on some knowledge of optics, geometry, other analytic tools, and occasionally on the serendipitous discoveries by lucky graduate students.
 1. Feed the data through a standard set of feature extractors such as the SIFT (scale-invariant feature transform) :cite:`Lowe.2004`, the SURF (speeded up robust features) :cite:`Bay.Tuytelaars.Van-Gool.2006`, or any number of other hand-tuned pipelines.
 OpenCV still provides SIFT extractors to this day!
 1. Dump the resulting representations into your favorite classifier, likely a linear model or kernel method, to train a classifier.

-If you spoke to machine learning researchers, they believed that machine learning was both important and beautiful.
+If you spoke to machine learning researchers, they would reply that machine learning was both important and beautiful.
 Elegant theories proved the properties of various classifiers :cite:`Boucheron.Bousquet.Lugosi.2005` and convex optimization :cite:`Boyd.Vandenberghe.2004` had become the mainstay for obtaining them.
 The field of machine learning was thriving, rigorous, and eminently useful.
 However,